warmlyyours/kri/content/post/Marble-vs-Granite-Countertops.md

 date: 2020-05-15
 image: /img/marbleVs/gvm-1-scaled.webp
 author: Kitchen Remodel Ideas
 description: "What happens to the glass bottle of marinara sauce you just threw out?
 Or that bottle of seltzer water?
-Retailers and consumers - in recent history - sent glass bottles of all kinds to the landfill where they would sit for several lifetimes.
-With the environmental movement of the 70ies, people started to wise up.
-The pollution of our planet stirred the oceans of change."
+Retailers and consumers..."
 tags:
   - Countertops
 ---